conveyal/seamless-census/README.md

 ## Use in Analyst Server

-Any dataset that can be placed in this format can be used in Analyst Server.
+Any dataset that can be placed in this format can be used in [Conveyal Analysis](https://github.com/conveyal/analysis-ui)